WillWilli/PlateUpEnhancementMod/README.md

 - Spawn any item using the configuration manager
 - Override the default shop settings:
     - Set number of items to spawn per day
-    - Set change of getting upgraded shop settings
+    - Set the chance of getting an upgraded shop
-- Add a custom shop which will spawn items daily
+- Add a custom shop which will spawn additional items daily
     - Manually configure the spawn rate of items in the custom shop (by default this will mostly spawn automation based items)

 More incoming... (requests?)